 For Meta, this creates an existential opportunity and threat rolled into one.
 The company's $135 billion advertising business runs on showing products to humans scrolling through feeds.
 But what happens when those humans delegate their shopping to AI agents?
 Suddenly, the value shifts from eye-catching ads to becoming the platform where agents actually transact.

-Amazon has already recognized this shift, quietly testing AI agents that can reorder household items and suggest alternatives based on price changes. is embedding shopping capabilities directly into its Gemini assistant.
+Amazon has already recognized this shift, quietly testing AI agents that can reorder household items and suggest alternatives based on price changes.
+Google is embedding shopping capabilities directly into its Gemini assistant.
 Meta risks being cut out entirely if it doesn't build similar infrastructure.